danimalabares/sr-project/README.md

    the quadratic obstruction equations.
 They include the sparse formal lift and the subsequent flatness tests.
 The candidate family found by this route is not flat, and no smoothing has been constructed.

+## Reinforcement learning preliminary setup

+(Human written.)
+I intend to implement a RL machine that would explore the space of deformation directions.
+Here's a preliminary setup:

+- The sample space is a vector
+  (eta1, eta2,...., etaN) where the i-th
+  entry is i-th order correction of one of the original generators of the varietie's ideal.
+I have to choose a suitable N and also a finite subset of possible values for choosing the eta's.

+- The reward criterion should be the dimension of certain torsion module which measures flatness failure (so far all my attempts have failed)

+- I need to set up the statistical method that would allow the machine to make better and better choices for the next action as it gathers more data.

 ## Current computational picture